vic-ma/howtodismantle.github.io/_posts/2025-09-24-Hub-Flows-IV-Peakboard-Flows-in-Production-Asynchronous-SAP-Confirmation-Processing.md

 ## Let's build an example

-Now, let's build a message queue by using a Hub Flow.
-Assume that we have a Peakboard app that sends production order confirmation messages by writing them into a Hub list.
+Now, let's build an example.
+Assume that there is a Peakboard app that sends order confirmation messages to an SAP system directly.

+Our job is to do the following:
+1. Create a Hub list (message queue), where the app can send the confirmations instead.
-Our job is to create a Hub Flow that loops over all unprocessed messages in the Hub list, and sends them to SAP.
-If SAP tells us that it processed a message successfully, then we mark that message as done, in the Hub list.
-If SAP tells us that there is an issue, then we do not mark the message as done.
-That way, the next time the Hub Flow is run, it automatically retries the erroneous message.
+1. Create a Hub Flow that loops over all unprocessed messages in the Hub list, and send them to SAP.

 For more details about how to send a production order confirmation to SAP, take a look at this article: [Dismantle SAP Production - Build a Production Order Confirmation Terminal with no code](/SAP-Production-Build-a-Production-Order-Confirmation-Terminal-with-no-code.html).
 We'll use the same techniques that are discussed in that article.